 "In such a competitive world, it is important to know what is going on around the globe.
 Companies are not satisfied with 'good' anymore; they want the best.
 SIUE is providing me with a broad perspective of the world and a much-needed competitive edge."

 Through a dual diploma program, the SIUE School of Engineering and Istanbul Technical University (ITU) are providing Turkish students the opportunity to earn two diplomas while gaining international exposure.
-Duygu spent her sophomore year studying at SIUE.
+Duygu spent her sophomore and senior years studying at SIUE.
 She graduated with a bachelor of science in industrial engineering in 2011.
 She earned a master's industrial engineering from Duke University in May 2012 and returned to Istanbul, Turkey. to work for Accenture Management Consultant, Technology and Outsourcing Co. as an analyst.

 "My experiences at SIUE helped me become more confident and responsible and develop my own sense of individuality."